milesrichardson/crxmon/README.md

 some LLM magic to ask the databse questions about the corpus of extensions.

 There are about 130,000 Chrome extensions.
-The unpacked, prettified source files of the top 100 extensions seem to occupy roughly 220mb.
+The unpacked, prettified source files of the top 10 extensions seem to occupy roughly 220mb.
+For the top 100 extensions, the disk usage is roughly 1.5gb.
+The heaviest extension is LastPass, because of course it is, at 187mb.
+That's twice as big as the second biggest extension which is Screencastify.

 Right now this repo is just a collection of a few scripts: